diaspogift/lost-and-found-inventory/README.md

 What things you need to install the software and how to install them

 ```
-Give examples
+Examples go here
 ```

 ### Installing

-A step by step series of examples that tell you how to get a development env running

-Say what the step will be

 ```
 Give the example
 ```

-And repeat

 ```
-until finished
+Give a little demo?
 ```

-End with an example of getting some data out of the system or using it for a little demo

 ## Running the tests

-Explain how to run the automated tests for this system
+Explaination on how to run the automated tests for this system go here

 ### Break down into end to end tests

-Explain what these tests test and why
+Explaination of what these tests test and why go here

 ```
 Give an example